 Recommendations for the triage and management of COVID-19 in people with HIV are the same as those for the general population (AIII).

-The treatment of COVID-19 in persons with HIV is the same as that for persons without HIV (AIII).
-In outpatients, people with HIV who are immunosuppressed or who have certain underlying comorbidities are candidates for the monoclonal antibodies that are available through EUAs.27-29 In hospitalized patients, the appropriate treatment strategy depends on disease severity (see Therapeutic Management of Hospitalized Adults With COVID-19).
+The treatment of COVID-19 in persons with HIV is the same as for those without HIV (AIII).
+Nonhospitalized people with HIV and mild to moderate COVID-19 are eligible to receive anti-SARS-CoV-2 mAbs for treatment; however, in situations where there are logistical or supply constraints for administering mAbs, priority should be given to those with advanced HIV (AIII).
+See Prevention of SARS-CoV-2 Infection for more information.
+In hospitalized patients, the appropriate treatment strategy depends on disease severity (see Therapeutic Management of Hospitalized Adults With COVID-19).

 When starting treatment for COVID-19 in patients with HIV, clinicians should pay careful attention to potential drug-drug interactions and overlapping toxicities among COVID-19 treatments, ARV medications, antimicrobial therapies, and other medications (AIII).
 Both tocilizumab and dexamethasone, which are recommended for some patients with severe or critical COVID-19, are immunosuppressive agents.
 The safety of using these drugs in immunocompromised patients, including those with advanced HIV, has not been studied.
 Therefore, patients with advanced HIV who are receiving these drugs should be closely monitored for secondary infections.
-Dexamethasone is a dose-dependent inducer of cytochrome P450 3A4 and could potentially lower the levels of certain coadministered ARV drugs.
+Dexamethasone is a dose-dependent inducer of cytochrome P450 3A4, and it could potentially lower the levels of certain coadministered ARV drugs.
 More than a single dose of dexamethasone is not recommended for patients who are receiving rilpivirine as part of their ARV regimen.
 Clinicians should consult an HIV specialist before administering dexamethasone to these patients.
-Whether administering up to 10 days of dexamethasone impacts the clinical efficacy of other ARV drugs is unknown.
-Patients with HIV who are receiving dexamethasone for COVID-19 should follow up with their HIV providers to assess virologic response.
+It is currently unknown whether administering ≤10 days of dexamethasone impacts the clinical efficacy of other ARV drugs.
+Patients with HIV who are receiving dexamethasone as treatment for COVID-19 should follow up with their HIV providers to assess their virologic response.

 Although some ARV drugs are being studied for the prevention and treatment of COVID-19, no agents have been shown to be effective.